 The Knights Templar were a Catholic military order that was active just under 1,000 years ago.
 With their white mantles and red crosses, they quickly became notorious for their wealth, power, and abilities in combat during the Crusades.
-Today, they’re a source of fascination for archaeologists, novelists, and scriptwriters in equal measure, and any new discovery is pounced upon by anyone with a mote of curiosity in their storied history.
+Today, they’re a source of fascination for archaeologists, novelists, and scriptwriters in equal measure, and any "new" discovery is pounced upon by anyone with a mote of curiosity in their storied history.

-The caves were closed in 2012 after people, being generally quite terrible, covered some of the temple in graffiti and dumped a load of garbage down through the entrance.
+The caves were closed in 2012 after people, being generally quite terrible, covered some of the ruins in graffiti and dumped a load of garbage down through the entrance.
 With special permission, however, some people are still allowed in to explore them.

 Michael Scott/Caters News

 After Christian military forces were pushed back out of this hallowed region, support for the order began to wane.
 By the time France’s King Philip IV took power, the royal family was deeply indebted to the failing order, and rumors began to spread about them that sowed the seeds of distrust in the public.